karinarigby/water-tracker/README.md

 Both of these diagrams may change as the app grows in complexity.

 ## To Do:
-I'll put here some of the goals of how I will direct my focus in the coming days.
 For current status of the specific project management tasks, take a look at my app's public [Trello Board](https://trello.com/b/S0eno1QN/water-tracker-consumption-app).

-### Devops:
-  - Get a 1-node Docker Swarm going instead of using docker-compose
-  - Configure the EC2 instance so that it always runs the app as a service

-### Admin:
-  - ~~Create error template pages~~
-  - ~~Create "view users" and "view plants" templates~~
-  - ~~Create edit/delete views for users,~~ logs, and ~~plants~~

-### Auth:
-  - Enable user and admin login
-  - Enable OAuth (stretch)

-### User Key Actions:
-  - Add a new water log entry
-  - View today's water consumption goal progress
-  - View week/month's progress and activity
-  - Set a daily goal
-  - Edit a daily goal
-  - View plants
-  - Add friend
-  - Challenge friend

-### Plant Key Actions:
-  - Add plant to user's garden upon user's daily goal completed
-  - Grow into different stages of plant as goals progress
-  - Whither from user's garden if not 'watered' frequently enough
-    - Evolve into each stage of 'dying'

 ## What's Missing:
-  - CI/CD config setup (like CircleCI)
+  - CI/CD config setup
   - AWS S3 content delivery for the static files
   - Taking advantage of AWS's ECS and ECR for Docker images
   - DNS config with AWS Route 53
   - Fun plant animations and evolutions
   - AJAX calls to update the pages without refreshing
-  - Functional tests (Like with Selenium)
+  - Functional tests (i.e., Selenium)

 ##  Credits and License

-I don't really know how to do the specific license attributions correctly, but I followed along with the tutorial series by Mbithe Nzomo to get the initial structure of the Flask part of the project.
+Note: I followed along with the tutorial series by Mbithe Nzomo to get the initial structure of the Flask part of the project.
 Then I expanded upon it by adapting the view functions according to my needs, adding Pytest test package, Docker settings, etc.

 Mbithe's project can be found [here](https://github.com/mbithenzomo/project-dream-team-three).